Prisoner law: Historical

-Hands-off Doctrine
+Hands-off doctrine

-The Hands-off doctrine was the decision of the federal courts to stay out of the regulating the administration of how prisons and rules for prisoners are decided.
+The hands-off doctrine was the decision of the federal courts to stay out of the regulating the administration of how prisons and rules for prisoners are decided.
 In essence this meant that if an inmates’ rights were said to be violated the court would not get in between.
 This stems from the idea that these corrections institutions knew more about how to make decisions over prisons and prisoners than the courts did.
 Also, judges believed that if a prisoner became incarcerated then they shall expect to lose their rights.
 Due to the complexity of the issues that have arisen among prisoners and their rights, the hands-off doctrine in the courts has diminished.
 This led to a greater awareness of the rights of prisoners as well as increased court involvement within the violation of rights.
 In fact, the detachment from using the "hands off" approach began during the 1960s and courts started to look into specific violations regarding prisoners.
 Some of the related cases begin with Procunier v.
 Martinez, which was the first case where the Supreme court began to interfere between the prisoner and prison administration relationship.
 This case revolved around controlling and censoring the correspondence of prisoners.
 A final decision over this issue was not made until the occurrence of the Turner v.
 Safley case.
 It concluded that the ability to send mail to and from other prisoners was not allowed in order to keep prisons safe and controlled.
 Moreover, it was decided that marriage between prisoners was to be allowed.
 In Coffin v.
 Reichard, the idea that prisoners have and should maintain their constitutional rights as human beings was acknowledged.
 However, becoming incarcerated does in fact take away from many of those constitutional rights.
 This led to a complexity of cases that decided what protections would be available to prisoners through incarceration.

-Prisoner Case Law- General
+Prisoner case law – general

 The First Amendment

-Both the freedom of Speech and the freedom of religion are protected by the First Amendment.
-For Prisoners there have been an abundance of case laws that have emerged which protect these rights and the various violations they have faced within prison.
+Both the freedom of speech and the freedom of religion are protected by the First Amendment to the United States Constitution.
+For prisoners there have been an abundance of case laws that have emerged which protect these rights and the various violations they have faced within prison.